sysadminmike/couch-to-postgres/README.md

 With no indexes the above query takes just over 10 secs.
 I have made no indexes or adjustments to the default FreeBSD postgresql94-server-9.4.r1 port.

-I have not stress tested the INSERT/UPDATE stuff.
+I have not stress tested the INSERT/UPDATE from postrgres on large numbers of updates.

 ----------